Our Services

 Helpful Resources

-Muscle cramps often signal low electrolytes, especially imbalances in sodium, potassium, magnesium, or calcium, commonly caused by dehydration, vomiting or diarrhea, certain medications, kidney disease, hormonal disorders, or poor nutrition.
+Muscle cramps are often a sign of low electrolytes—particularly sodium, potassium, magnesium, or calcium.
+Common causes include dehydration, vomiting or diarrhea, certain medications, kidney disease, hormonal disorders, and poor nutrition.

-Medically approved next steps include rehydrating with electrolyte-containing fluids, improving dietary intake, reviewing medications with your clinician, and getting blood tests to find and treat the cause, with urgent care for red flags like palpitations, severe weakness, confusion, chest pain, fainting, or seizures; there are several factors to consider, and key details that could change your next steps are outlined below.
+Medically approved next steps include rehydrating with electrolyte-containing fluids, improving your diet, reviewing medications with your clinician, and getting blood tests to identify and treat the underlying cause.
+Seek urgent care for red flags such as palpitations, severe weakness, confusion, chest pain, fainting, or seizures.

 Muscle cramps can stop you in your tracks.
 Whether they hit during exercise, wake you up at night, or appear out of nowhere, they're often your body's way of signaling that something is off.
 One common and medically recognized cause?
 Low electrolytes.